Balance your investments

 Being retired doesn’t mean you can’t take risks.
 You could need your retirement savings to last for decades, so choosing the most secure investment options, such as Cash, might not give you the growth you need over time.

-Our Retirement Income Allocated Pension allows you to choose more than one plan or more than one asset class, so you can balance your need for security with your desire for growth at a level that is right for you.
+Our Retirement Income Pension allows you to choose more than one plan or more than one asset class, so you can balance both security and growth at a level that is right for you.

 Your investment mix changes over time